alessandro-giuzio/ai-setup/README.md

 - Technology stack recommendations
 - Development environment setup

----

-## 🛠️ How to Use
+## Usage

-Browse the documentation files above for guidance on:
+Browse through the documentation files to find relevant information for your development needs.
+Each file contains specific guidance for different aspects of the development process.

-- Project structure and naming conventions
-- Writing effective AI prompts
-- Coding standards and output formats
-- Debugging and troubleshooting
-- Technology-specific tips

-For automated agents, always start with `copilot-instructions.md` and agent files in `.github/agents/`.

----

-## 🤝 Contributing
+## Contributing

-Contributions are welcome!
-Add new docs or improve existing ones as you discover better workflows and practices.
+Feel free to add new documentation or improve existing content as you discover new best practices and workflows.

----

-## 📄 License
+## License

-Provided as-is for educational and reference purposes.
+This documentation is provided as-is for educational and reference purposes.